In an emergency

 Flooding

-However, if you receive a warning or believe flooding is possible, be ready to evacuate with your grab bag, move valuables and animals to high ground, and turn off utilities if advised.
-Always stay tuned to emergency services via radio, television or the internet.
+If you receive a warning or believe flooding is possible, be ready to evacuate with your grab bag of essential items, move valuables and animals to high ground, and prepare to turn utilities off, if possible.
+Stay tuned to emergency updates via radio, television or the internet.

-Avoid affected areas and do not return to your home or accommodation until you have been given the all-clear by civil defence and emergency services, even if you believe it safe to do so.
+Avoid affected areas and do not return to your home or accommodation until you have been given the all-clear by emergency services.

 Volcanic eruption